bsebhat/bsebhat.github.io/content/labs/00-libvirt/01-install-vm-software.md

 sudo apt install -y qemu-kvm virt-manager virtinst libvirt-clients bridge-utils libvirt-daemon-system
 ```

+This installs QEMU, the GUI desktop VM management app `virt-manager`, and the `libvirt` virtualization library and API, and the `libvirtd` system service.
+These will provide tools that make it easier to manager virtual machines, networks, and resources.

 ## Add User To kvm libvirt Groups
 Check if your account is added to the `libvirt` and `kvm` groups:
 ```
-groups
+groups $USER
 ```

-Add your user to the kvm and libvirt groups if not:
+Add your user to the kvm and libvirt groups if they aren't added:
 ```
 sudo usermod -aG kvm $USER
 ```